 I hate when people think I'm shy!
 Being quiet and being shy are two different things.
 No one who knows me would say that I'm shy.

 The only feedback I ever received from any of my teachers growing up was that I was too quiet.
-Well maybe because I was in constant shell-shock.
+Well maybe because I was in constant shell-shock being in a classroom.

 Being around so many people causes sensory overload and shuts us down.
 We're highly affected by background noise.
 We have to exert a tremendous amount of energy to block it out.